Ukraine documents record number of daily COVID-19 cases

-KIEV, June 18. /TASS/.
-Ukraine has documented a record number of daily COVID-19 cases for two days running, the National Security and Defense Council of Ukraine informed on Thursday.
+KIEV, June 19. /TASS/.
+Ukraine has documented a record number of daily COVID-19 cases for three days running, the National Security and Defense Council of Ukraine informed on Friday.

-Ukraine has recorded 829 cases of the novel coronavirus in the past 24 hours.
-Yesterday, the figure was 8.5% lower, reaching 758.
-In the past 24 hours, 23 patients have died in Ukraine.
+Ukraine has recorded 921 cases of the novel coronavirus in the past 24 hours.
+Yesterday, the figure was reached 829.
+In the past 24 hours, 19 COVID-19 patients have died in Ukraine.

 In late December 2019, Chinese officials notified the World Health Organization (WHO) about the outbreak of a previously unknown pneumonia in the city of Wuhan, in central China.
 Since then, cases of the novel coronavirus - named COVID-19 by the WHO - have been reported in every corner of the globe, including Russia.